top of page

 No-Cost EMI (NCEMI)

-The interest typically paid on EMI is given as an upfront discount.
+The interest applicable on EMI is given as an upfront discount, making the EMI 'no cost'.

 Down Payment

-Paying a part of the product cost upfront when buying on EMI.
-Doing this reduces the interest.
+Paying a part of the product cost upfront when buying on EMI to reduce the interest.

-Less than 1 in 10 people who chose the EMI complete their order with it.
+Less than 1 in 10 users who chose EMI as the payment method complete their order with it!

 Data.jpeg